 The logical approach to minimize the development and progression of lung disease in alpha-1 antitrypsin deficiency (AATD) patients is alpha-1-antitrypsin augmentation.
 Such therapy has been available in many, though not all, countries since the 1980s.
 Because AATD is rare, few clinical trials to assess efficacy with conventional spirometric outcome have been undertaken.
-However, a wealth of observational studies suggest a reduction in spirometric progression in treated versus non-treated patients (925) and that this reduction is most effective for patients with FEV1 35% to 49% predicted.
-(926) Never or ex-smokers with an FEV1 of 35% to 60% predicted have been suggested as those most suitable for AATD augmentation therapy (Evidence B).
+However, a wealth of observational studies suggest a reduction in spirometric progression in treated versus non-treated patients (1078) and that this reduction is most effective for patients with FEV1 35% to 49% predicted.
+(1079) Never or ex-smokers with an FEV1 of 35% to 60% predicted have been suggested as those most suitable for AATD augmentation therapy (Evidence B).

 The available clinical trial and registry data have almost exclusively been focussed on patients with the ZZ (ZZ-AATD/PiZZ) genotype.
 Risks to other genotypes have not been explored in clinical trials although people with the Z/null or null/null genotypes have even lower levels of plasma AAT and are usually assessed for augmentation therapy.
 Other genotypes are not considered at risk or likely to benefit from augmentation therapy.
-Recent studies have suggested an increased risk of developing mild COPD in heterozygotes for the Z gene(106,107) although unlike ZZ neither develop COPD in the absence of smoking, so smoking cessation is thought to prevent progression and hence augmentation is not necessary or appropriate.
+Recent studies have suggested an increased risk of developing mild COPD in heterozygotes for the Z gene(111.112) although unlike ZZ neither develop COPD in the absence of smoking, so smoking cessation is thought to prevent progression and hence augmentation is not necessary or appropriate.

 Studies using sensitive parameters of emphysema progression determined by CT scans have provided evidence for an effect on preserving lung tissue compared to placebo.
-(927-929) Based on the last trial the indications for therapy have been extended to include "those patients with evidence of progressive lung disease despite other optimal therapy."
+(1080-1082) Based on the last trial the indications for therapy have been extended to include "those patients with evidence of progressive lung disease despite other optimal therapy."
 However, not all patients with AATD develop or persist with rapid spirometric progression especially following smoking cessation.
-(930) Since the purpose of augmentation therapy is to preserve lung function and structure it seems logical to reserve such expensive therapy for those with evidence of continued and rapid progression following smoking cessation.
-(930)
+(1083) Since the purpose of augmentation therapy is to preserve lung function and structure it seems logical to reserve such expensive therapy for those with evidence of continued and rapid progression following smoking cessation.
+(1083)

 The indication for AAT augmentation is emphysema although there are no fixed criteria for diagnosis or confirmation.
 The evidence for augmentation therapy efficacy varies according to the outcome studied.
-(931) Intravenous augmentation therapy has been recommended for individuals with AATD and an FEV1 $\leq$ 65% predicted based on previous observational studies.
-However, the last study powered on CT scan as an outcome has recommended that all patients with evidence of progressive lung disease should be considered for those with lung disease related to AATD, and an FEV1 > 65%.
-Individual discussion is recommended with consideration of the cost of therapy and lack of evidence for much benefit.
-(932) The main limitation for this therapy is the very high cost and lack of availability in many countries.
+(1084) Intravenous augmentation therapy has been recommended for individuals with AATD and an FEV1 $\leq$ 65% predicted based on previous observational studies.
+However, one study powered on CT scan as an outcome recommended that all patients with evidence of progressive lung disease related to AATD, and an FEV1 > 65% should be considered for augmentation.
+Individual discussion is recommended with consideration of the cost of therapy and lack of evidence for much benefit, (1085) although recent studies comparing mortality in severe COPD associated with AATD have observed a survival advantage of augmentation.
+(1086) The main limitation for this therapy is the very high cost and lack of availability in many countries.